School of Mathematics Teaching

 If you have A-Levels:

-1. We strongly recommend you take this course if you have A-Level Mathematics at Grade A and you do not have A-Level Further Mathematics or you have Grade B or below in it;
+1. We strongly recommend you take this course if you do not have A-Level Mathematics at Grade A*, or A-Level Further Mathematics at Grade A or A*.

-2. You may take this course if you have A-Level Mathematics at Grade A and an A-Level Further Mathematics at Grade A;
+2. You may take this course if you have A-Level Mathematics at Grade A and A-Level Further Mathematics at Grade A.

 3. You may not take this course if you have A-Level Mathematics at Grade A*.